rock-solid/comment-form/readme.txt

 * options that where submitted with the `comment_form` function in your template overwrite most of the plugin functions

 == Changelog ==

+= 1.1.0 =

+* renamed the plugin to Advanced Comment Form
+* hopefully fixed some issues with the readme file
+* remove website field using css as an alternative method

 = 1.0.1 =